agrosavia-bioinfo/multiGWAS/README.md

 9. Test MultiGWAS command line interface by tiping: jmultigwas
 ```

-## Installation from precompiled libraries (Ubuntu 20.04, R 3.6)
+## Installing from precompiled libraries (Ubuntu 20.04, R 3.6)
 To install MultiGWAS with both precompiled R libraries and Java runtime, follow the instructions at:
 [https://github.com/agrosavia-bioinfo/MultiGWASpre](https://github.com/agrosavia-bioinfo/MultiGWASpre).

-## Installation from ready-to-use virtual machine and docker container
+## Installing from ready-to-use virtual machine and docker container
 MultiGWAS can be tested on any platform (Linux, OS X, Windows) by using either a VirtualBox virtual machine or a Docker container.
 In both, MultiGWAS has been installed with all its dependencies (Linux, R, R libraries, and Java).
 Both solutions are described at:
 [https://github.com/agrosavia-bioinfo/MultiGWAS-vm](https://github.com/agrosavia-bioinfo/MultiGWAS-vm).